Under Construction with much more to come

 1 ug/ml = 1 mg/l = 1 g/m3 = 1 gamma

 Paracelsus is famed for saying: "What is there that is not poison?
 All things are poison and nothing is without poison.
 Solely the dose determines that a thing is not poison."
 This certainly applies to the use of ozone!
 Whether ozone is therapeutic or toxic is solely determined by its concentration and dose!
+Therapeutic ozone seems to follow the Hormetic model.
+Hormesis is a universal model seen throughout nature where an exposure to a low dose agent elicits a beneficial effect up to a point (typical U or J-curve) while at higher doses, it becomes increasingly less beneficial and even toxic.
+There is a sweet-spot at the top of the hormetic curve!
 Ozone has been medically used for well over 100 years, but it was the Russians that found low dose ozone to be the most efficacious.
 It is important to note that the slower the output of oxygen to the ozone generator, the more concentrated will be the ozone per ml of oxygen.
 This is why we need to employ a low-flow oxygen regulator when using a medical grade ozone generator.
 These low-flow regulators are often used in pediatric systems and may be sold as a pediatric regulator.
 They have air flows of 4 LPM or lower.
-We are interested in regulators that can perform at 0.03, 0.06, 0.12, 0.25, 0.5, 0.75, 1, 1.5, 2, 3, 4 LPM rates.
-The Drive, Pediatric CGA 540 Oxygen Regulator may be a good economical choice for our needs.
+We are interested in pediatric tank regulator capable of flow sequences of 1/32, 1/16, 1/8, 1/4, 1/2, 3/4, 1, 2, 3 L/min.
+The Drive, Pediatric CGA 540 Oxygen Regulator may be a good economical choice for our needs, but NOTE, all regulators should be checked by you for accuracy!
+Many have flow errors!

 GENERAL EFFECTS OF DIFFERENT OZONE CONCENTRATIONS